anaguilarar/gee_satellite_data/README.md

 ## how to use?

-Please refers to the jupyter notebook example Download Satellite Data or likewise
+Please refers to the jupyter notebook example Download Satellite Data.